 Home organization projects that only take 10 minutes may not seem like they are worth the effort.
 While you may think that you need to carve out a weekend or an entire week to organize your home or get your life organized, all you really need is to find those little pockets of time present in each day.

 In fact, you can accomplish a lot in 10 minutes, especially if you focus on one small area.
 It’s amazing how much organizing you can complete in your kitchen in just 10 minutes, and ditto for your bathroom and clothes closet.

 Think about how many times during the week you are presented with time in a 10-minute increment: waiting at the doctor's office, waiting to pick your kids up at school, or waiting for that pot to boil.
-Stop waiting and start doing, with this list of ways to be more organized 10 minutes—or less!
+Stop waiting and start doing with this list of ways to be more organized 10 minutes—or less.

-10-Minute Chunks of Time Seem to Pop up Everywhere
+10-Minute Chunks of Time Are Everywhere

 Think about all the 10-minute chunks of time that pop up throughout the day: